jimjeffers/DTTG-Jekyll/_posts/2013-01-18-bite-sized-strategies-for-css.md

 The solution to these problems is bite-sized CSS.
 This involves creating specific classes to describe specific attributes you want to re-apply on different objects.
 As an example lets create a simple CSS framework for buttons used throughout the UI of a web application.

-Let's say you have a call to action that looks like a big red button with uppercase text.
+Let's say we have a call to action that looks like a big red button with uppercase text.
 A bad practice would be to use a very specific selector and a large set of rules:

 {% highlight css %}
 /* BAD */